Leveraging Design-Aware Context in Large Language Models for Code Comment Generation: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have proved to be very useful in the world of natural language processing.
-These models are primarily tested for predict-the-next token, however, they can perform tasks like code summarization, test generation, code generation etc. after some fine-tuning~\cite{chen2021evaluatinglargelanguagemodels}.
-In this study, we focus on the task of comment generation.
-Code comments are the first layer of support for understanding code, offering file- and method-level context, whereas inline comments capture design choices.
-Discrepancies between comments and code can show bugs and aid developers.
-Hence, developers should write succinct, accurate, and updated comments to guide future maintainers and users.
-But, comments are often neglected while writing codes~\cite{4400153,10.1007/978-3-319-19243-7_10}.
-A good comment reduces maintenance cost while not bloating the codebase ~\cite{10.1145/1858996.1859006,981648,6171}, while a bad comment provides little to no help, increasing the bloat.
-This is especially important when the majority of the time spent by developers is to understand a codebase ~\cite{7997917,chatterjee2023parallelc}. \\ This task has previously been performed with the code as context, with some additional information.
-However, we use the design documents as project-specific context.
-Design documents are used commonly to reference a codebase, as they explain the design choices, intended functionality, and any other common information, provide information on the architecture of the codebase, requirements of the system, contain links to any relevant sources, etc. Hence, for a maintainer, design documents provide useful information while working on the codebase.
-It is also important for the maintainer to keep these documents accurate, so it does not become erroneous for other maintainers, as well as the end-users.
-To tie everything together, we focus on the following research questions: \begin{description} \item[RQ1:] Can design documents improve the quality of comments generated by LLMs? \item[RQ2:] Can Abstract Syntax Trees (ASTs) be used as structural cues to generate better comments? \end{description} We use the paradigm of Retrieval-Augmented Generation (RAG) ~\cite{lewis2021retrievalaugmentedgenerationknowledgeintensivenlp} to generate comments from the code, with the design document as a source for the retrieval.
+Natural Language Processing (NLP) and software engineering have both benefited greatly from the capabilities of Large Language Models (LLMs).
+These models are primarily trained to predict-the-next token.
+However, they can generalize and perform tasks, such as code summarization, test generation and code generation, especially after fine-tuning~\cite{yang2021comformercodecommentgeneration,8816757}.
+In this study, we focus on the task of generating code comments.
+Comments are the first layer of support for understanding codebases, offering file- and method-level context; whereas inline comments capture design choices~\cite{figl2025influencecodecommentsperceived,9610635}.
+Discrepancies between comments and code can help identify bugs and aid developers.
+Therefore, developers should write succinct, accurate, and up-to-date comments to guide future maintenance and use.
+However, comments are often neglected during development~\cite{4400153,10.1007/978-3-319-19243-7_10}.
+A good comment reduces maintenance cost while not bloating the codebase; ~\cite{981648,6171,chatterjee2025tool}; a bad comment provides little to no help and increases bloat~\cite{10.1016/j.jss.2022.111515}.
+This is especially important as typically the majority of the time spent by developers is understanding existing codebases ~\cite{7997917,chatterjee2023parallelc,paul2023efficiency}. \\ The comment generation task has previously been performed with code as context~\cite{ahmed2022fewshottrainingllmsprojectspecific,yang2021comformercodecommentgeneration,fried2023incodergenerativemodelcode,cui2022codeexpexplanatorycodedocument,venkatkrishna2023docgengeneratingdetailedparameter,shahbazi2021api2comimprovementautomaticallygenerated}, along with some additional information.
+However, in this work we use design documents as project-specific context.
+Design documents are commonly used to reference a codebase, as they explain the design choices, intended functionality, provide information on codebase architecture, system requirements, and contain links to any relevant sources~\cite{10.1145/1085313.1085331}.
+Hence, for a maintainer, design documents provide useful information while working on the codebase~\cite{dart1993case}.
+It is important, therefore, for developers to keep these documents up-to-date and accurate~\cite{dart1993case}.
+This study addresses the following research questions: \begin{description} \item[RQ1:] Can design documents improve the quality of comments generated by LLMs? \item[RQ2:] Can Abstract Syntax Trees (ASTs)~\cite{sun2023abstractsyntaxtreeprogramming} be used as structural cues to generate better comments? \end{description} We use Retrieval-Augmented Generation (RAG) ~\cite{lewis2021retrievalaugmentedgenerationknowledgeintensivenlp} to generate comments from the code where design documents are used as a source for retrieval.
 RAG models have been shown to provide substantial benefit over vanilla LLMs for knowledge-intensive tasks~\cite{gao2024retrievalaugmentedgenerationlargelanguage,lewis2021retrievalaugmentedgenerationknowledgeintensivenlp}.
-We have performed automated testing of the comments generated in this fashion using metrics such as ROUGE~\cite{lin-2004-rouge}, BLEU~\cite{10.3115/1073083.1073135}, CodeBERTScore~\cite{cui2022codeexpexplanatorycodedocument} and GPTScore~\cite{fu2023gptscoreevaluatedesire}, as well as conducting a study with novice coders, providing them with bug-fixing and codebase enhancement tasks.
-We have also classified the generated comments by the kind of information they provide.
+We have performed automated testing of the comments generated in this fashion using metrics, such as ROUGE~\cite{lin-2004-rouge}, BLEU~\cite{10.3115/1073083.1073135}, CodeBERTScore~\cite{cui2022codeexpexplanatorycodedocument} and GPTScore~\cite{fu2023gptscoreevaluatedesire}, as well as conducting a study with novice coders, providing them with bug-fixing and codebase enhancement tasks.
+We have also classified the LLM-generated comments by the kind of information they provide.